AleksBL/Block_TD_block_sparse/README.md

 The python package "sparse" will also be implemented at some point.

+Also, see [siesta_python](https://github.com/AleksBL/siesta_python) for how to get the greens function for an electronic structure in this format

 ## Write to abalo@dtu.dk if you want something implemented

 ## How to do calculations